-Driver shortage will raise prices, warns Morrisons
+Morrisons warns driver shortage will raise prices

 Last month, it joined a growing chorus in the food and drink industry calling for government help to recruit lorry drivers.

-Boss David Potts indicated HGV drivers should be eligible for Skilled Worker visas, allowing them to work in the UK.
+Chief executive David Potts indicated HGV drivers should be eligible for Skilled Worker visas, allowing them to work in the UK.

 The firm's latest comments came as it reported first-half results, showing a profit before tax and exceptional items of £105m in the six months to 1 August, down from £167m in the same period last year.